-From this menu, you can set the buffer size from 64 to 8,192 samples.
+From this menu, you can set the buffer size.
 Lowering the buffer size will lower latency; however, this will also increase performance demands on your computer.
 In general, you will want to set the buffer size as low as your system can safely support.
 If you begin to hear pops, clicks, or distortion in your audio path, try raising the buffer size.